esper-io/dev-docs/docs/home/devicesdk.md

 ```

 onResponse callback will be called if the device info is successfully retrieved from the device.
 The device information is stored in an `EsperDeviceInfo` object.
-The object can be further queried to retrieve several bits of information such as `getDeviceId()`.
+The object can be further queried to retrieve several bits of information such as `getDeviceId()`, `getSerialNo()`, `getImei1()` and `getImei2()`.

 `onFailure` will be called when there is failure in the operation.
 The `Throwable` will one of the following exceptions: `EsperSDKNotFoundException`, `InterruptedException`.